 Is GWM a reliable brand for insurance purposes?

-GWM is still building its track record in Australia.
-Insurers base premiums on factors including the vehicle's value, safety ratings, repair costs, and claims history.
-As GWM has less Australian claims data than established brands, some insurers may price cover more conservatively.
-Comparing multiple estimates is particularly important.
+GWM is still building its long-term track record in Australia.
+Insurers base premiums on factors including vehicle value, ANCAP safety ratings, repair costs, and claims history.
+As GWM has less Australian claims data than established brands, some insurers may price cover more conservatively initially.

 What type of insurance should I get for my GWM?

-For newer GWMs worth over $10,000, comprehensive insurance is worth considering to protect your investment.
+For newer GWMs worth over $15,000, comprehensive insurance is worth considering.
 For GWM Cannon utes used for work, make sure your policy covers commercial use if applicable.
-Third party fire & theft may suit older, lower-value GWM vehicles.
+Third party fire & theft may suit older, lower-value GWMs.

 Do I need commercial insurance for my GWM Cannon?

-If you use your GWM Cannon primarily for personal use, a standard car insurance policy should suffice.
-However, if you use it for business purposes - such as trade work, deliveries, or carrying tools and equipment - you may need a commercial vehicle policy.
+If you use your GWM Cannon for business purposes - trade work, deliveries, or carrying tools and equipment - you may need a commercial vehicle policy.
 Always declare the correct usage to avoid having a claim declined.

 Should I get agreed value or market value for my GWM?

 For newer GWMs, agreed value is worth considering.
-As a newer brand in Australia, market values may be less predictable than established brands.
-Agreed value locks in your payout amount, protecting you from unexpected depreciation.
+As a newer brand in Australia, RedBook market values may be less predictable.
+Agreed value locks in your payout amount and protects against unexpected depreciation.

 Is the GWM Ora EV expensive to insure?

-The GWM Ora typically costs $700-$1,050/yr for comprehensive cover.
-As an EV, it is worth checking that your policy includes battery cover, as battery replacement can be costly.
+The GWM Ora typically costs $750-$1,100/yr for comprehensive cover.
+As an EV, it is important to check that your policy includes battery cover, as battery replacement can be costly.
 The Ora is one of the more affordable EVs to insure in Australia.

 Compare GWM Insurance Estimates Now

-Compare GWM insurance estimates from 35 Australian providers in under 2 minutes - it's 100% free.
+Compare GWM insurance estimates from Australian providers - it's 100% free.

 Get Free Estimates